When preparing any set of questions for use in the MQL, attention is drawn to Rule 2 of the Merseyside Quiz Leagues, which states that

 Ensure that when tested by a number of quiz league players, the majority of the questions are answered

-The following (based on guidelines for producing any quiz sets) should must be read carefully and borne in mind.
+The following guidelines must be read carefully and borne in mind.

 - Set papers in good time.
 If left to the last minute they are often found to contain errors and this inevitably leads to problems.